-The CMVM has issued Regulation no. 1/2009 establishing a particular information regime for complex financial products in order to allow the public to acknowledge the real features of such products; and Regulation no. 1/2010 setting out new recommendations on corporate governance, aiming to improve the levels of transparency of the securities market.
+The CMVM has issued Regulation No. 1/2009 establishing a particular information regime for complex financial products in order to allow the public to acknowledge the real features of such products, which has since been revised by Regulation No. 2/2012; and Regulation No. 4/2013 setting out recommendations on corporate governance, aiming to improve the levels of transparency of the securities market.

-5. OFFERING DOCUMENTATION OR PROSPECTUS REQUIREMENTS
+5. OFFERING DOCUMENTATION